oss-review-toolkit/ort/README.md

 To set up a basic run configuration for debugging, navigate to `OrtMain.kt` in the `cli` module and look for the `fun main(args: Array<String>)` function.
 In the gutter next to it, a green "Play" icon should be displayed.
-Click on it and select `Run 'org.ossreviewtoolkit.Main'` to run the entry point, which implicitly creates a run configuration.
+Click on it and select `Run 'OrtMainKt'` to run the entry point, which implicitly creates a run configuration.
 Double-check that running ORT without any arguments will simply show the command line help in IDEA's *Run* tool window.
 Finally, edit the created run configuration to your needs, e.g. by adding an argument and options to run a specific ORT sub-command.

 ## Testing